newrelic-experimental/newrelic-TSAK/README.md

 -debug | Turn on all logging output up to tracing -stdout | Send logging output to stdout
 -log | Path to a log file
 -production | Changes TSAK settings to be tuned to a production mode.
-For example, switch log format from text to json

 ## Usage